TosinHub/Typescript-word_count/README.md

     ts-node wordCount.ts path/to/your/file.txt
     ```

    Replace `path/to/your/file.txt` with the actual path to the text file you want to analyze.
+I have a file example.txt you can use

+     ```bash
+    ts-node wordCount.ts example.txt
+    ```

 4. **View the Word Count:**
    The script will process the file and print the word count to the terminal.
 Each line will show a word and the number of occurrences, sorted by frequency.